 1Data protection officers and privacy specialists bear a crucial role in any company committed to data protection principles.
 They are faced with the challenge of staying up to date with changing legislations and technological advancements.
 Privacy experts must also keep track of evolving business environments to make sure that new data processing operations are in line with internal policies.
 Privacy compliance is not a box-checking exercise but a steady practice where people should be empowered with the right skills and competences.
 Any organisation employing data protection/privacy professionals must make sure to continuously invest in their development.
 Failure to provide adequate training may result in serious financial and legal implications.

-- GDPR fundaments
+- GDPR fundamentals

-- Data subjects’ rights
+- Data subject’s rights

-- Privacy governance tools
+- Privacy governance tooling

-- Relationship and communication with the supervisory authority
+- Relationship and communication with the Supervisory Authority